-Returns can be seen at:
+Returns can be viewed:

-- www.aec.gov.au - through public access terminals in AEC State Offices located in each state and territory capital city - through public access terminals at the AEC National Office in Canberra.
+- at http://periodicdisclosures.aec.gov.au/ - through public access terminals in AEC State Offices located in each state and territory capital city - through public access terminals at the AEC National Office in Canberra.

 Record keeping

 Donors should consider the financial recording systems and procedures necessary to enable the return to be properly completed and submitted.